wbell2000/patreon-bot/patreon_tier_alerter/README.md

     ```bash
     wrangler publish
     ```
+4. Ensure your `wrangler.toml` includes `compatibility_flags = ["python_workers"]`.

 The Worker uses an async HTTP client compatible with the runtime and cannot read local files.
 AWS SNS via `boto3` is **not** available; SMS must be sent through an HTTP API.
-At this time only basic scraping and alerting are supported.

-Because Workers cannot install packages during deployment, `requirements.txt` is only intended for running the bot locally.
+Third-party Python packages are not supported, so only the standard library is available at runtime. `requirements.txt` is solely for running the bot locally.

 ## Important Notes / Limitations